Chronology

 October 1972

-Serves as visual consultant to Frank Perry’s film Play It as It Lays, based on a novel by Joan Didion.
+Serves as visual consultant to Frank Perry’s film Play It as It Lays, based on a novel by Joan Didion.61Paul Gardner, “Perry Making Hollywood Film – His Way,” New York Times, February 10, 1972, p.
+59.

 1973

-Begins series of trompe-l’oeil and Cubist still lifes, which includes his take on their use of faux-bois, but which also mimics Rowlux.
+Begins series of trompe l’oeil and Cubist still lifes, which include his take on their use of faux-bois.

 Fall 1973

-Begins Artist’s Studio series, incorporating self-quotations of early 1960s paintings and drawings.
-Includes references to abstract-style paintings, precursors to a series of Perfect/Imperfect works.
+Begins Artist’s Studio works, incorporating quotations of his early 1960s work.
+Later paintings include references to abstract-style paintings, precursors to a group of Perfect/Imperfect works.

 Creates paintings showing the influence of De Stijl and Russian Constructivism.
 Picasso’s Bulls become a particular theme in graphic work.